LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** So if I don't want to make objects out of a class, the abstract keyword solves that.
 This is the part where the words appear as mumbo jumbo but with wore practical usage it will et clearer.
 I should spend more time in the day working on this though, these late night reading, I need more time.

 **Non-coding Activity:** Continued watching  Season 3 of [Castlevania](https://en.wikipedia.org/wiki/Castlevania_(TV_series)) Whatsapp keeps taking me away from side activities.
 Reconnected with an old friend Iphey from 2017, conversations with her are cool.
 There's this girl I really really like, been asking her out since March.
 I've know her over 5 years now but the excuses she gives and all don too much.
 It's just the lord Future in me that's stopping me from being a Simp.
 I've decided to dead the feelings, I've lost my focus, time to regain it.

+### Day 16: July 29, 2020

+**Today's Progress:** Looked at how to work with interfaces.
+Worked on some [Hyperskill](https://hyperskill.org/join/4db19914) questions.
+Learnt, "Roses are red, Violets are blue, Inherit from one, But implement two."

+**Thoughts:** Well, fortunately there's a subtopic that handles when to make a class, subclass, an abstract class or an interface

+**Non-coding Activity:** For the first time since I came back home.
+I pushed myself outside to go see someone.
+The experience wasn't funny, ended up trekking a long distance because I couldn't get a cab.
+There isn't much change with the world outside.
+Finally finished Season 3 of [Castlevania](https://en.wikipedia.org/wiki/Castlevania_(TV_series)).
+The season finale was great, the series is a solid one.
+Started watching [John Tucker Must Die](https://en.wikipedia.org/wiki/John_Tucker_Must_Die)

+### Day 17: July 30, 2020

+**Today's Progress:**

+**Thoughts:**

+**Non-coding Activity:**